 ACCOMPLISHMENTS: VCTC participated in the development of Multi-County Goods Movement Action Plan (MCGMAP).
 This effort produced a priority list of goods movement projects for the five-county region of San Bernardino, Riverside, Orange, Los Angeles, and Ventura.
 This priority list resulted in \$30,449,000 in Prop.
 1B Trade Corridor Improvement Funds (TCIF) for the Rice Avenue/101 Interchange project, Hueneme Road Widening and the 101/23 Freeway Interchanges.
-This effort also produced recognition by San Bernardino.
-Riverside, Orange and Los Angeles Counties that the Port of Hueneme and Ventura County are a part of the Southern California goods movement system, and the formation of, and inclusion in, the Southern California Freight Working Group.
+This effort also produced recognition by San Bernardino, Riverside, Orange and Los Angeles Counties that the Port of Hueneme and Ventura County are a part of the Southern California goods movement system, and the formation of, and inclusion in, the Southern California Freight Working Group.
 This committee includes representatives at the County, Regional, State and Federal levels.
 The passage of the Federal Fixing America's Surface Transportation (FAST) Act achieved a major regional objective, namely the adoption, as part of federal reauthorization, of a specific federal program for freight movement.
-This past year VCTC has worked extensively with its regional partners to address how the State will distribute the federal freight funds provided to California by formula as provided through the FAST Act.
+This past year VCTC has worked extensively with its regional partners to address how the State will distribute the federal freight funds provided to California by formula as provided through the FAST Act, and the funding guidelines are scheduled for adoption in May 2017 with project applications due in July.
+Since the draft budget was approved, a new state Freight Movement program was funded through Senate Bill (SB) 1, providing an estimated \$3 billion over 10 years.
+This final budget adds \$10,000 in PPM funds for Consultant Services for possible SB 1 grant application preparation.

 DESCRIPTION: Participate in, and coordinate with, Regional, State, and Federal goods movement planning efforts to ensure that goods movement projects in Ventura County are considered and included in any plans for short and/or long-term freight movement opportunities.
-In particular, continue working with regional agencies and the State to determine how the new federal freight formula funds to California equal to \$115 million per year will be distributed to projects.
+In particular, continue working with regional agencies and the State to determine how the new federal freight formula funds to California equal to \$510 million over five years, and new SB 1 Trade Corridor funds equal to \$3 billion over ten years, will be distributed to projects.

 - 1. Participate in on-going activities of Southern California Freight Working Group. - 2.
-Work in coordination with other agencies in the region to provide input to the California Air Resources Board Sustainable Freight Initiative. - 3.
+Engage with California Transportation Commission process to develop freight program guidelines and then to select projects for the new programs. - 3.
 Coordinate with the Port of Hueneme, local agencies, and private sector freight movement entities as required to ensure that all parties are aware of programs and funding opportunities that may occur for Ventura County.

 PRODUCT: Provision of Ventura County Data on Goods Movement as requested by Southern California Association of Governments (SCAG).
 Periodic updates to VCTC Board on freight movement activities and programs.
 Coordination with Regional, State, and Federal agencies in goods movement.
+Preparation of project applications.

-BUDGET TASK: FREIGHT MOVEMENT (continued) DIRECTOR: Peter De Haan
+BUDGET TASK: FREIGHT MOVEMENT (continued)

 Funding Source Funding Dollars

-LTF Fund Transfer \$28,400
+LTF Fund Transfer \$28,800

+PPM \$10,000

-Total Funding \$28,400
+Total Funding \$38,800

-Fiscal Year 2015/2016 Actual Fiscal Year 2016/2017 Budget Fiscal Year 2017/2018 Budget
+Fiscal Year 2015/2016 Fiscal Year 2016/2017 Fiscal Year 2017/2018

+Actual Budget Budget

-Salaries \$3,187 \$ 7,100 \$ 7,100
+Salaries \$3,187 \$ 7,100 \$ 7,300

-Fringe and Tax 1,444 2,800 2,900
+Fringe and Tax 1,444 2,800 3,100

 Indirect Cost Allocation 2,471 5,400 6,600

 Mileage 266 300 300

 Travel and Conferences 47 800 800

-Consultant Services 0 10,000 10,000
+Consultant Services 0 10,000 20,000

 Legal Services 0 700 700

-Total Expenditures \$7,415 \$27,100 \$28,400
+Total Expenditures \$7,415 \$27,100 \$38,800